Mali Elephant Project

 The success of this initiative in preventing elephant poaching has been undermined the following:

-- Operating in a crisis area with high levels of insecurity, banditry and jihadist insurgency is an obvious challenge, coupled with the lack of sufficient funds to implement proven models in these conditions.
+- Operating in a lawless crisis area with high levels of insecurity, banditry, kidnapping and jihadist insurgency is an obvious challenge, coupled with the lack of sufficient funds to implement proven models in these conditions.

 - A paralysed government with no capacity to provide security and law enforcement.

-- The lack of government capacity (technical, institutional and financial although the first two are the most serious) for wildlife management and to act against poaching.
+- Corruption and the lack of government capacity (institutional, technical, and financial, although the first two are the most serious) for wildlife management and to act against poaching.